 This is the main application screen, the top area shows whether or not you are connected followed by your details:

-IP is your current effective IP address, ie the address that the rest of the internet sees for your device.
+CURRENT IP LOCATION: This is your current effective Country and IP address that the rest of the internet sees for your device.

 Connecting the VPN

 To connect to our VPN service, make sure you have set the country and protocol as required and then tap on Connect.